Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Platforms & Compilers:

-	GCC compiler suite version 4.4.4 or higher for Red Hat Enterprise Server 6.X, 64-bit, Native build GCC compiler suite version 4.8.2 or higher for Oracle Linux 7.X, 64-bit, Native build GCC compiler suite version 4.4.4 or higher for Oracle Linux 6.0, 64-bit, qualification with RH6 library build GCC compiler suite version 4.8.2 or higher for CentOS 7.0, 64-bit, qualification with OL7 library build GCC compiler suite version 8.3.1 or higher for Red Hat Enterprise Server 8.X, 64-bit, Native build GCC compiler suite version 8.3.1 or higher for CentOS 8.0, 64-bit, qualification with RH8 library build Clang compiler version 9.0.1 for CentOS 8.0, 64-bit, qualification with RH8 library build
+	GCC compiler suite version 4.8.2 or higher for Oracle Linux 7.X, 64-bit, Native build GCC compiler suite version 4.8.2 or higher for CentOS 7.0, 64-bit, qualification with OL7 library build GCC compiler suite version 8.3.1 or higher for Red Hat Enterprise Server 8.X, 64-bit, Native build Clang compiler version 9.0.1 for Linux 8 64-bit, qualification with RH8 library build

 * Eta VACache library built

 NOTE: User has the option to use pre-built libraries or build source natively on a platform of choice.
-Pre-built libraries for Red Hat 8, Oracle Linux 7 and Red Hat 6 are available in release packages available on Refinitiv Developer Portal.
+Pre-built libraries for Red Hat 8 and Oracle Linux 7 are available in release packages available on Refinitiv Developer Portal.

 #### Tested Versions